 What does vegetable gardening have to do with homemaking?

-How does how to start growing vegetables from seeds relate to homemaking?
+How does learning how to start vegetable seeds indoors relate to homemaking?
 It’s a valid question!

-With a few more years under my belt now, I have to share this one big tip: JUST START.
+With a few more years under my belt now, I have to share this one big tip when it comes to learning how to start vegetable seeds indoors: JUST START.

 You will learn something from each season you have.
 Each seed has value beyond what you can understand the moment you plant it.
 So just start somewhere.